vuongducphuong/documentation/content/applications/general/voip/axivox.rst

 Introduction
 ============

-Odoo VoIP can be set up to work together with `Axivox <https://www.axivox.com/>`_.
+Leansoft VoIP can be set up to work together with `Axivox <https://www.axivox.com/>`_.
 In that case, an :doc:`Asterisk server <asterisk>` is not necessary as the infrastructure is hosted and managed by Axivox.